takos22/timathon-for-students/README.md

 ---

 My submission for the 2nd Timathon.
-I made 3 projects around the "For Students" theme:
+I made a website around the "For Students" theme:

 - an API
-- a wrapper for that API
 - a website around the API

 ## 📝 Table of Contents